 |Associate Professor Alex Kruger||Variational analysis|

 |Dr Guillermo Pineda-Villavicencio||Graph theory, convex geometry|

 |Dr Ewan Barker||Mathematical logic, combinatorics|

-Variational analysis is a branch of mathematics that extends the methods arising from the classic calculus of variations and convex analysis to more general problems of optimization theory, including topics in set-valued analysis, e.g. generalized derivatives (Wikipedia: https://en.wikipedia.org/wiki/Variational_analysis).
+Variational analysis is a branch of mathematics that extends the methods arising from the classic calculus of variations and convex analysis to more general problems of optimisation theory, including topics in set-valued analysis, e.g. generalised derivatives (Wikipedia: https://en.wikipedia.org/wiki/Variational_analysis).